databrary/presentations/jlsc-15/jlsc.md

 ## Introduction

-- What is Databrary and what purpose does it serve

 Databrary (<http://databrary.org>), is a digital data library specialized for storing and sharing videos collected as raw data in the context of research about human and animal behavior.
 The project has financial support from the National Science Foundation (BCS-1238599) and the National Institute of Child Health and Human Development (U01-HD-076595).
 New York University (NYU) hosts the library and its staff, with additional support from The Pennsylvania State University (PSU).
 Databrary began sharing video data in 2014, so the project remains in the early stages of operation.
 Sharing personally identifiable research materials like video recordings has posed significant challenges along a number of dimensions.
 In meeting these challenges, Databrary has engaged a wide range of expertise, including substantial support from experts in the NYU Library and project staff with training in library and information science.
 As such, we think the project offers insights about ways libraries and librarians may engage with scholars in specific topical domains in order to serve emerging demands for sharing research data.

 In this paper, we will discuss how Databrary is similar to and differs from existing data repositories.
 We will describe the project's origins and rationale and motivate the focus on a specific research field (developmental science) and particular data type (recordings, especially video).
 The storage and sharing of identifiable recordings poses a variety of challenges.
 We will describe Databrary's solutions to many of them, including the development of policies and procedures to enable the sharing of identifiable data and curation practices and technologies customized for a particular research community.
 Finally, in laying out a roadmap for enhancements and extensions of Databrary, we will discuss our views about what lessons library and information scientists might draw from the Databrary experience.
 We hope to demonstrate that information professionals have important roles to play in partnership with researchers in many scholarly domains.